-We also also provide a free conflict coaching service.
-Conflict coaching is a structured process that helps people, on a one to one basis, to develop their skills to effectively engage in and manage interpersonal conflict.
+Community & Mediation provides free coaching in conflict resolution.
+This is a structured process that helps people, on a one-to-one basis, to develop their skills in interpersonal conflict.

-Examples of where Conflict Coaching might be useful include:
+Some examples of where coaching in conflict resolution might be useful include:

-- Works with you to clarify the goals you want to achieve over a series of three or six, 90 minute sessions.
+- Work with you to clarify the goals you want to achieve over a series of 90 minute conflict resolution training sessions.

-- Assists you in developing the best strategy to achieve your end-goals.
+- Assist you in developing the best strategy to achieve your conflict resolution end-goals.

-- Builds on your experience so you can deal with conflict more effectively in the future.
+- Build on your experience so you can deal with conflict more effectively in the future.

 Depending on the situation, it may only take one or two sessions e.g. if it relates to just one issue which you need insight on how best to manage.